Multiscale Modeling of Polymer and Soft Matter

 Mechanical Performance of Assemblies of 2D Materials

-The emergence of graphene and other sheet-like 2D materials offers great promise for advancing performance of next-generation materials.
-To exploit their superb properties, we have developed a coarse-grained modeling framework for graphene and graphene-oxide.
+The emergence of graphene and other sheet-like 2D materials offers great promise for advancing the performance of next-generation materials.
+To exploit their superb properties, we have developed a coarse-grained modeling framework for graphene and graphene oxide.
 Our research has uncovered that the multilayer graphene can achieve remarkably high toughness by initiating stick-slip and strain localization mechanisms under loading.
 Recently, we have explored the thermomechanical behaviors of bulk graphene materials composed of disoriented graphene nanosheets (so-called graphene “melt”).
 Remarkably, our simulation results predict that the graphene melt exhibits fluid-like properties analogous to linear-chain polymers, having a high glass-transition temperature.
 Below the glass-transition, the graphene melt transforms into a glassy “foam” state achieving a higher shear modulus.
 Our results, for the first time, demonstrate an analogy between graphene melt and polymers through theoretical considerations, which is crucial to develop an extension of structure-property relationships for sheet materials.